 El Calafate is a nice place to explore.
 A walk along the lake is the perfect occasion to admire the incredible local bird life, with pink flamingos living in the lagoon, battling the wind which blows strong in this part of the country.
 Laguna Nimez is an even better place for birdwatching.

-Yet, Perito Moreno Glacier steals the show of this part of this Argentina itinerary.
-Plan a full day for your visit, on tour that is classic and adventurous at the same time.
-Plan to walk along the balconies and explore the various viewpoints to the glacier to admire the glacier as the ice cracks and falls in the freezing waters of Lake Argentino, with a thunder-like sound.
+Most people use El Calafate as a base to visit Perito Moreno Glacier.
+Plan a full day for your visit, on a tour that is classic and adventurous at the same time.
+Walk along the balconies and explore the various viewpoints to the glacier to admire is as the ice cracks and falls in the freezing waters of Lake Argentino, with a thunder-like sound.

 The best guided tours will take you to the southern part of Lake Argentino, where you’ll board a catamaran that will take you as close to the southern wall of Perito Moreno Glacier as possible, for even more stunning views and incredible photo opportunities, and then drop you off at the southern base of the glacier.